D-Forz/rails-quote-editor/README.md

 # Quote editor
-A simple quote editor made in rails 7 with turbo.
+Quote editor made in rails 7 with turbo.